Inayat-0007/Jai-K-Bio-Agritake/README.md

-I cannot directly push code to GitHub.
-However, I have created a comprehensive and well-formatted README.md file for your project.
-You can copy the content below and paste it into a README.md file in your GitHub repository.

 Jai K Bio Agritake Website
 A comprehensive, modern, and responsive corporate website for Jai K Bio Agritake, a leading agricultural company specializing in premium bio fertilizers, organic products, and Ayurvedic health solutions.
 This project was developed to provide a complete digital presence, enhance customer engagement, and showcase the company's products and mission.